isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         mutable Cache cache;
     };

-An alternative solution would to store a pointer to the `cache`:
+An alternative solution would be to store a pointer to the `cache`:

     class X {   // OK, but slightly messier solution
     public: